adrianmrit/yamis/README.md

 passing multiple arguments, they will be expanded by default, the common example would be the `"{*}"` tag which expands to all the passed arguments.

+#### ⚠️Warning :
+Scripts are stored in a file in the temporal directory of the system and is the job of the OS to delete it, however it is not guaranteed that that will be the case.
+So any argument passed will be stored in the script file and could be persisted indefinitely.

 ##### Auto quoting
 By default, all passed arguments are quoted (with double quotes).